-Beardsley Trail is good exercise on a great trail, but nothing really special without scenery, flowers or critters.
+Beardsley Trail is good exercise on a great trail, but nothing special without scenery, flowers, or critters.
 But it does have far fewer people than Phoenix Mountains Preserve, so there is that.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.